Secondary Sex & Relationships & Health Education (RSHE)

 - To be equipped to answer questions from learners, colleagues and parents

-- To be confident in working with sensitive issues
+- To be confident in working with sensitive issues which can contribute to reducing sexual harassment and abuse

 - Use the practical strategies and schemes of work in school